eljeko/confluent-ai-demo/README.md

 prerequisite:

-* confluent cli installed
+* confluent cli must be installed
-* running Java at least 1.8 (till CP 8.0 JDK 1.8 is supported) or newer
+* running Java at least version 1.8 (till CP 8.0 JDK 1.8 is supported) or newer
 * If you would like run with Confluent Platform
     * Confluent Platform 7.6. or newer installed
 * If you would like to run with Confluent Cloud you need a working Confluent Cloud account